On Efficient Language and Vision Assistants for Visually-Situated Natural Language Understanding: What Matters in Reading and Reasoning: Acknowledgements

 \section{Acknowledgements}

 We extend our sincere gratitude to Bado Lee, Daehee Kim, Taeho Kil, and Hodong Lee for their meticulous proofreading of this manuscript.
 Their input greatly increased its clarity and coherence.
 We are also immensely grateful to our colleagues in the NAVER Cloud Hyperscale AI Vision Understanding Team and KAIST AI LKLab.
 Their constant support and encouragement have been a great source of motivation throughout this work.
+This work was partly supported by KAIST-NAVER Hypercreative AI Center.